clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/manual-adjustments.md

 ## Adjust the volume

 1. In _Forecast > Workloads_{:.breadcrumbs}, select a workload.
-2. Select a time frame from the date picker.<br>The time frame you select determines the adjustment options.
+2. Select a time frame from the date picker.
+Click on a week number to select the whole week, or click any day and drag to select a period shorter or longer than a week.<br>The time frame you select determines the adjustment options.
 3. In the volume section, click _Adjust volume_{:.doc-button}.
 4. In the window, configure your adjustment:
   - **Date range**: Available if you selected a time frame of several days in step 2.